jorgetcThinger/Docs/hardware/climaStick/README.md

 6. Connect the ClimaStick to your computer and select its serial communication port number on: Tools > Port.
 It normally will be a COM port, or named as /dev/cu.SLAB_USBtoUART on Mac.

 7. Now you can start developing with Thinger.io ClimaStick!
-It is helpful to start with the examples provided in the library, by opening File > Examples > ClimaStick
+It is helpful to start with the examples provided in the library, by opening File > Examples > "ClimaStick" or "ClimaStick V2"

 ## Uploading firmware